-‘The Walking Dead’ Season 10: Further Details Of Beta’s Friend Revealed By Showrunner And Ryan Hurst
+‘The Walking Dead’ Season 10: Further Details On Beta’s Friend Revealed By Showrunner And Ryan Hurst

 She also stated that it is possible that this person is a sponsor for Beta, or if not, someone who fulfills that role.

-As a result fo this person’s death “at the beginning of the apocalypse,” it caused Beta to be somewhat trapped within his own head and it wasn’t until Alpha turned up with a new viewpoint on the world that Beta found he could move on.
-However, he still took the momentos of this person’s face and shirt in order to remember them by.
+As a result fo this person’s death “at the beginning of the apocalypse,” it caused Beta to be somewhat trapped within his own head, and it wasn’t until Alpha turned up with a new viewpoint on the world that Beta found he could move on.
+However, he still took the mementos of this person’s face and shirt in order to remember them.

 Kang also revealed that the relationship between Beta and this person would be revealed further in upcoming episodes of The Walking Dead.